 None of these stories is helpful or encouraging and when a story reinforces negative feelings about yourself that are not necessarily true, they deplete your life force energy and demotivate you.
 These kinds of thoughts also rewrite reality because they automatically add assumptions to your experiences.
 Without realizing it, you may judge others based on your own erroneous thoughts, fall into rumination because you feel inferior, or create non-existent scenarios in your head.

 No matter what your inner voice says, you have not failed, you are enough and you do have what it takes to build your resilience and thrive, rather than just survive.
 When you learn to identify, challenge and disprove your negative thoughts, you will be able to replace the voice in your head with positive, supportive and compassionate thoughts instead.

-The story presented in this chapter by Joana Soares provides wonderful insights on how to replace the negative voice in the head, along with the doubtful and pessimistic thoughts with positive self-talk and an empowering mindset.
+The story presented by Joana Soares provides wonderful insights on how to replace the negative voice in the head, along with the doubtful and pessimistic thoughts with positive self-talk and an empowering mindset.
 Despite being the youngest author in this book, Joana possesses a level-headed wisdom that will inspire you to look at your life with fresh eyes and stay positive on your life journey.

 Get your copy of the book today and start building your stress-resistant personality.